CiscoDevNet/FMCAnsible/roles/get_access_policies/README.md

-# FMC Access Policies Role
+# Get Access Policies Role

 This Ansible role collects and processes access policies from Cisco Firepower Management Center (FMC).
 It provides a structured approach to retrieving access policies, their rules, and the objects referenced within those rules.